rtgdk/sshearts/README.md

 2. Run with DEBUG=False in production, to redirect AuthCanceled error (when user cancels the facebook app request) to the home page.

-3. I could have used class based view to make it more easily extendable and reusable but the amount of http request to be implemented is too less so I used function based view.
+3. I could have used class based view to make it more easily extendable and reusable but the amount of http request to be implemented is too less so I used function based view instead.